thomasantonakis/RepData_PeerAssessment2/report.md

 5. PROPDMG is a numeric vector containing an estimate from the researcher of the economic damage caused by a specific observation in units (see next variable) on prroperties.
 6. PROPDMGEXP is a character variable which should contain a letter, ideally one of the following "H","K","M","B".
 These letters should stand for Hundreds, Thousands, Millions, and Billions.
 7. CROPDMG is a numeric vector containing an estimate from the researcher of the economic damage caused by a specific observation in units (see next variable) on crops.
-8. CROPDMGEXPis a character variable which should contain a letter, ideally one of the following "H","K","M","B".
+8. CROPDMGEXP is a character variable which should contain a letter, ideally one of the following "H","K","M","B".
 These letters should stand for Hundreds, Thousands, Millions, and Billions.

 We will transform the BGN_DATE variable to the year of the record.
-Knowing that the records span from 1950 to 2011, days, months do not really matter.
+Knowing that the records span from 1950 to 2011 which is a very long period of time, days, months do not really matter.

 ```r